Constructing Earth Formation History Using Deep Mantle Noble Gas Reservoirs: Conclusion

-\begin{enumerate} \item Earth embryos of mass $\sim 0.3 M_\oplus$ emerge as the primordial solar nebula is dispersing, at a time when its gas density is depleted from MMSN values by a factor of 0.01\% to 1\%.
+\begin{enumerate} \item Earth embryos of mass $\sim 0.3-0.4 M_\oplus$ emerge as the primordial solar nebula is dispersing, at a time when nebular gas density is depleted from the initial MMSN value by a factor of 0.01\% to 10\%.
 Each of these embryos accretes a thin primordial gas envelope from the gas disk. \item The existence of molten magma allows the delivery of primordial volatiles to the rocky interior of embryos.
-The dissolution of primordial gas is stopped by the rapid solidification of the atmosphere-mantle surface, after $10^{-5} {\rm yr} \lesssim t_{\rm acc}\lesssim 10^{-2} {\rm yr}$ if gas accretion occurs in a dust-free regime or after $10^{-2} {\rm yr} \lesssim t_{\rm acc}\lesssim 10 {\rm yr}$ in the presence of dust grains.
-Remnants of this primordial volatile reservoir explains the nebular Ne signature measured in the deep mantle. \item Starting from a set of three $\sim 0.3 M_\oplus$ embryos, the final assembly of the Earth post-disk dispersal occurs in a series of two mergers, consistent with current models of the Earth's growth through giant impacts. \item The deep mantle reservoirs of He and Ne can be attributed to the dissolution of nebular gas in the rocky interiors of embryos, but the non-radiogenic components of Ar, Kr and Xe require an additional source, most likely the inclusion of CI carbonaceous chondrites early in the solid assembly of the embryos. \item The ingassing of a nebular atmosphere would deliver H to the interior of embryos and produce water through its interaction with mantle silicates.
-However, the primordial atmospheres required to explain the deep mantle primordial reservoir of Ne are $\sim 1000$ times less massive than those invoked by modern geochemistry models to explain the Earth's water and core density deficit.
+The dissolution of primordial gas is stopped by the rapid solidification of the mantle, after $10^{-5} {\rm \ yr} \lesssim t_{\rm acc}\lesssim 10^{-2} {\rm \ yr}$ if gas accretion occurs in a dust-free regime or after $10^{-2} {\rm \ yr} \lesssim t_{\rm acc}\lesssim 10 {\rm \ yr}$ in the presence of dust grains.
+Later melting events happen post-dispersal of the solar nebula and remnants of this primordial volatile reservoir explain the nebular Ne signature measured in the deep mantle. \item Starting from a set of three $\sim 0.3-0.4 M_\oplus$ embryos, the final assembly of the Earth post-disk dispersal occurs in a series of two mergers, consistent with current models of the Earth's growth through giant impacts. \item The deep mantle reservoirs of He and Ne can be attributed to the dissolution of nebular gas in the rocky interiors of embryos, but the non-radiogenic components of Ar, Kr and Xe require an additional source, most likely the inclusion of chondritic volatiles early in the solid assembly of the embryos.
+Primitive reservoirs of heavy noble gases therefore probe Earth's solid accretion history, while light noble gases are direct probes of primordial gas accretion. \item The ingassing of a nebular atmosphere would deliver H to the interior of embryos and produce water through its interaction with mantle silicates.
+However, the amount accreted would not be sufficient to explain the Earth's water and core density deficit self-consistently with the primordial Ne content of the deep mantle.

 \end{enumerate}